Women and Terrorism

 - Figner, V. (1991).
 Memories of a revolutionarist.
-DeKalb: Northern Illinois University Press.
+Northern Illinois University Press.

-- Guardian, The.
+- The Daily Mail.
 (2009, February 5).
 Iraqi woman recruited army of female suicide bombers by having them raped.

 - Hassan (aka Zawahiri), U. (2012).
 To Muslim women after the uprisings.